An introduction to the growing sport of snowshoeing, with an exploration of the Cambie Creek/Fatdog Trails in Manning Park.

 “Excellent organization, safety, information and great spirit!”

-Special thanks to the UFV Kinesiology Department for their generous donation, allowing us to keep the price for this trip affordable!
+- Special thanks to the Province of British Columbia for their generous support, allowing us to keep the price for this trip affordable!

-Donations to Hope Mountain Centre are happily accepted, and will go toward more free and affordable family programs
+- Donations to Hope Mountain Centre are happily accepted, and will go toward more free and affordable family programs.
+Donate now

 Participants must be in reasonably good physical condition, and there will be lots of opportunities to rest and enjoy the surroundings as you explore.